Here's best selling i7 ultraslim Windows laptop online in 2020

-New Delhi, March 9 (IANS) Mi India on Tuesday announced that Mi Notebook 14 Horizon Edition (i7) has emerged as the best-selling ultraslim i7 Windows laptop online as per IDC Worldwide Quarterly Personal Computing Device Tracker Q4 2020.
+New Delhi: Mi India on Tuesday announced that Mi Notebook 14 Horizon Edition (i7) has emerged as the best-selling ultraslim i7 Windows laptop online as per IDC Worldwide Quarterly Personal Computing Device Tracker Q4 2020.

 Launched in June last year, Mi Notebook series has been widely accepted and appreciated by Mi Fans and consumers.
 Mi Notebook Horizon Edition (i7) has been known for its extraordinary performance, it was one of the best-selling laptops on Amazon.in.